 Donegal triumph for chapel power

-Journalists in Donegal are celebrating success in saving jobs at the Johnston Press-owned Donegal Democrat series after management sought to make a photographer redundant.
+Donegal journalists are celebrating success in saving jobs at the Johnston Press-owned Donegal Democrat series after management tried to make a photographer redundant.

-Father of the Democrat chapel Tom Comack said: “We’re pleased that we saved a position.
-Obviously our colleagues are taking a reduction in pay, but it is still a positive outcome.”
+"We're pleased that we saved a position.
+Obviously, our colleagues are taking a reduction in pay, but it is still a positive outcome."